Zhou Enlai: Legacy

 By the end of his lifetime, Zhou was widely viewed as representing moderation and justice in Chinese popular culture.
 Since his death, Zhou Enlai has been regarded as a skilled negotiator fluent in foreign languages, a master of policy implementation, a devoted revolutionary, and a pragmatic statesman with an unusual attentiveness to detail and nuance.
 He was also known for his tireless and dedicated work ethic, and his unusual charm and poise in public.
-He was reputedly the last Mandarin bureaucrat in the Confucian tradition.
-Zhou's political behaviour should be viewed in light of his political philosophy as well as his personality.
+Zhou's political behavior should be viewed in light of his political philosophy as well as his personality.
 To a large extent, Zhou epitomized the paradox inherent in a Communist politician with traditional Chinese upbringing: at once conservative and radical, pragmatic and ideological, possessed of a belief in order and harmony as well as a faith, which he developed very gradually over time, in the progressive power of rebellion and revolution.

 Though a firm believer in the Communist ideal on which the People's Republic was founded, Zhou is widely credited to have moderated the excesses of Mao's radical policies within the limits of his power.
 It has been assumed that he successfully protected several imperial and religious sites of cultural significance (such as the Potala Palace in Lhasa and Forbidden City in Beijing) from the Red Guards, and shielded many top-level leaders, including Deng Xiaoping, as well as many officials, academics and artists from purges.
 Deng Xiaoping was quoted as saying Zhou was "sometimes forced to act against his conscience in order to minimize the damage" stemming from Mao's policies.

 While many earlier Chinese leaders today have been subjected to criticism inside China, Zhou's image has remained positive and respected among contemporary Chinese.
 Many Chinese continue to venerate Zhou as possibly the most humane leader of the 20th century, and the CPC today promotes Zhou as a dedicated and self-sacrificing leader who remains a symbol of the Communist Party.
-Even historians who list Mao's faults generally attribute the opposite qualities to Zhou: Zhou was cultured and educated where as Mao was crude and simple; Zhou was consistent where as Mao was unstable; Zhou was stoic where as Mao was paranoid.
+Even historians who list Mao's faults generally attribute the opposite qualities to Zhou: Zhou was cultured and educated whereas Mao was crude and simple; Zhou was consistent whereas Mao was unstable; Zhou was stoic whereas Mao was paranoid.
 Following the death of Mao, Chinese press emphasized in particular his consultative, logical, realistic, and cool-headed leadership style.